mshsstemclub/mshsstemclub.github.io/BuildingAResistorToProvideLightFromAnLED.md

 ![](images/STEMClubProjectWeek6O.jpg)

-# **Building a resistor to provide light from an LED**
+# **Building a resistor circuit to provide light from an LED**

 Project lead - Mr. Walmer

 ![](images/STEMClubProjectWeek6B.jpg)

-This project students worked together to build a resistor to provide maximum light output from an LED while maintaing safe current.
+This project students worked together to build a resistor circuit to provide maximum light output from an LED while maintaing safe current.

 Students were given a quick lesson on Ohms, volts, and amps.